microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-maven-plugin.md

 ### Create Azure Container Registry

-1. Create your Azure Container Registry service, after created, note your `login server` as your docker registry url
+1. Run below command to create an Azure Container Registry.
+After creation, use `login server` as Docker registry URL in the next section.

    ```bash
    az acr create -n <your-registry-name> -g <your-resource-group-name>
    ```

-1. Get your Azure Container Registry credential key, note your docker registry username and password.
+1. Run below command to show your Azure Container Registry credentials.
+You will use Docker registry username and password in the next section.

     ```bash
-    az acr credential show
+    az acr credential show -n <your-registry-name>
     ```

 ## Configuration

-1. Save your docker registry key in your Maven settings file `~/.m2/settings.xml`
+1. In the Maven settings file `~/.m2/settings.xml`, add a new `<server>` element with your container registry credentials from previous steps.

     ```xml
     <server>